Ryan Cole Murphy Memorial Scholarship

 Kylie was born to dance and began taking dance lessons at an early age.
 She continued dancing all the way through high school.
 Kylie was a member of the McNeil Majestic drill team for three years and served as the Social Captain for the last two.
 Kylie’s favorite time of year was the fall because she was an avid football fan and never missed a single game.
 She knew more about football than most men that were twice her age.
 She was the Friday Night Lights football guru and cherished cheering on her brother, Ryan.
 Her favorite football teams were the Texas Tech Red Raiders and the Dallas Cowboys.
 Kylie also loved listening to music and supporting up-and-coming bands.

 Kylie was an extremely kind-hearted soul with an incredible ability to nurture others.
 Kylie never judged a book by its cover.
 She always saw the good in people, and never met a stranger.
 She was exceptionally compassionate to all who crossed her path and would do anything to help others in need.
 As a beautiful spirit, she was driven to succeed.
 She had just made the Dean’s list and had an ultimate goal of attending law school.
 Kylie was her daddy’s angel and her momma’s best friend.
 A separate endowment scholarship has been established at Texas Tech University honoring Kylie.

-Ryan and Kylie were part of the "Red Raider Nation" and the "McNeil Maverick Family".
-Although their lives were cut way too short, they touched many lives and will be desperately missed by all that knew them - none more than their parents, Pat and Michelle, and their best friend and beloved big sister Natassia (Tasha).
-To make an on-line donation to this scholarship please click
+Ryan and Kylie were part of the “Red Raider Nation” and the “McNeil Maverick Family.”
+Although their lives were cut way too short, they touched many lives and are desperately missed by all that knew them – none more than their parents, Pat and Michelle, and their best friend and beloved big sister Natassia (Tasha).